 November 23, 2020 – Bell Flight in Fort Worth, Texas has purchased a FLAMES Core Runtime License, which will be used to operate a COA-DB flight deck simulation.
 Bell additionally purchased the 3D Runtime Option, DIS Runtime Option, and CIGI Runtime Option to extend the capability of the FLAMES Runtime Suite.

 May 19, 2020 – MITRE Corporation in Bedford, Massachusetts has purchased a FLAMES Runtime License to support interaction with DARPA/RSPACE projects and the FLAMES-based Command and Control Weapons Systems Part Task Trainer (C2WSPTT).

-November 4, 2020 – The Hellenic Tactical Air Force (HAF) in Greece has purchased a FLAMES Runtime License to execute the FLAMES-based Combined Air Operations Center (CAOC) Integrated Training Capability (ITC).
+August 4, 2020 – The Royal Air Force (RAF) Leeming in North Yorkshire, England has purchased a FLAMES Runtime License, which the RAF will use to execute the NATO CAOC Integrated Training Capability (ITC).

 March 11, 2020 – Raytheon Company in McKinney, Texas has purchased a FLAMES Core Runtime License with the addition of the 3D Runtime Option, DIS Runtime Option, and the new CIGI Runtime Option.
 Raytheon will use these licenses to work with custom models created by General Electric (GE) Aviation.

 August 13, 2020 – The Polish Ministry of Defense has purchased two FLAMES Runtime Licenses to support the PSR-A Pilica, a very short-range air defense system (VSHORAD) developed by a consortium of Polish Defense Companies.